ocoanet/EventPipePlayground/README.md

 - Parse the  nettrace file using `EventPipeEventSource`.
 - Use unsafe code to extract the stack traces from trace events (from trace event extended data).

-> The method name lookup is only partially implemented.

 ## Detector 3 (failed expriment)

 - Use [CreateProcessForLaunch](https://learn.microsoft.com/en-us/dotnet/core/unmanaged-api/debugging/createprocessforlaunch-function) to start the target application.